AdrianVazquezMejia/crash-aleter/README.md

       - setup the IoT application on a Raspberry Pi with OAK-D,
       - build a system connecting a microcomputer with transmitters and with a device emitting a warning signal.

+Models:
+   For pedestrian and vehicle detection, we tested the use of models such as the Intel OpenVINO IR network person-vehicle-bike-intersection-1016 based on MobileNetV2 + SSD, pedestrian and vehicle detection network-adas-0001 based on MobileNet v1.0 + SSD, as well as the network mobilenet-ssd the same one that Luxonis uses in many tutorials.
+The latter network turned out to be the most useful for our purposes and we obtained the presented results with its use.

 ## Setup
 After cloning the this repository, go to the project folder and the follow